 Next year the flagship journal of the American Chemical Society will celebrate its 140th year of continuous publication.
 Since 1879 it has evolved from a slim record of the fledgling society's meetings and papers to one of the premier journals in the field.
 UT Austin chemistry professor Allen Bard served as editor-in-chief of JACS from 1982 to 2001.
 ACS has created a JACS Timeline sight that presents highlights from the long history of this eminent title.

 A startup called Impactstory has been gaining traction with its Unpaywall plugin tool, which surfaces nearly 20 million freely (and legally) available versions of published papers located in many repositories around the world.
 This provides researchers with easy access to papers they may not otherwise get to see because of publisher paywall restrictions.
 Web of Science recently incorporated Unpaywall functionality into its database, exposing many more paths to access than previously existed, and other databases are following suit.
 Read more about it this Nature article.

-For all you chemists who think there just aren't enough journals to keep track of, ACS has your back.
-In 2018 they have launched three - count 'em - new titles under their ACS Applied Materials and Interfaces umbrella: ACS Applied Energy Materials, and ACS Applied Nano Materials, and ACS Applied Bio Materials.
+If you think there just aren't enough journals to keep track of, ACS has your back.
+In 2018 they have launched three new titles under their ACS Applied Materials and Interfaces umbrella: ACS Applied Energy Materials, and ACS Applied Nano Materials, and ACS Applied Bio Materials.
+In addition, there's also a fourth new title, ACS Pharmacology & Translational Science.
 ACS now has more than 60 journals in its rapidly growing publishing portfolio.

 From the prospectus (p.59):